bjgill33/6th-Street-Pizza/docs/local_setup.md

 If everything worked in step 2, django should already be installed.
 All that remains is to setup the database.

-In your editor, create a file called `local-dev.txt`.
-Create this file in the same directory which has `Pipfile` and `.gitignore.
-The existence of this file makes the django installation use a local SQLite3 database instead of MySQL which is used on the production server.

 Create database migrations

 ```shell